Everything You Need to Know About Amazon Prime Free Trial

 What Else Can DoNotPay Do for You?

 At DoNotPay, we fight for the rights of the customers and make large companies treat their users fairly.
 Are we the right fit for you?
 There’s only one way to find out—dive into the countless options we have for you!
 Why do tedious things yourself, when there’s a private virtual assistant right in front of you?
-Use your web browser to find us, or download our app for your iPhone.
+Use your web browser to find us.
 This is what we’ll do for you:

 - Cancel your memberships or subscriptions

 - Set up an appointment with DMV fast and easy

 - Help you sign up for free trials without any risk